Bennymars/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3.Changes the owner of a file to another user.
 4.Creates and empty file called hello.
 5.Adds execute permission to the owner of the file hello.
+6.Adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.